[Complete Tutorial] Python List with Programming Examples for Beginners

 >>> listObj=[34,56,56] >>> len(listObj) 3 >>> max(listObj) 56 >>> min(listObj) 34 >>> sum(listObj) 146

-It is an advanced topic in Python list.
+It is an advanced topic in the Python list.

 What is list compression?

-In simple term, list compression is a technique where we write an expression followed by for statement inside square brackets.
+In simple terms, list compression is a technique where we write an expression followed by for statement inside square brackets.

 Don’t get it?